aryansrao/frontpagekec/README.md

 4. Preview the cover page.
 5. Download the PDF and print or share as needed.

-## PWA Installation
+## Note on PWA
-- **On Desktop (Chrome/Edge):**
-  1. Click the install icon in the address bar or open the browser menu and select "Install App".
-  2. The app will be added to your desktop and can be launched like any other application.
-- **On Mobile (Android/iOS):**
-  1. Open the site in your browser.
-  2. Tap the browser menu (three dots or share icon).
-  3. Select "Add to Home Screen" or "Install App".
-  4. The app icon will appear on your home screen for quick access and offline use.
-- **Offline Use:**
-  - Once installed, the app works offline and provides a native experience.
+- This project no longer uses a PWA, service worker, or manifest.
+To keep the codebase lightweight and maintainable, it focuses on a single-page web app experience with client-side PDF generation and animations.
+## Changelog (Short)
+- Updated UI anc removed PWA and offline workflows.
+- Added dark mode, animated menu (drag-to-open), and a minimal loading screen with GSAP animations.
+- Improved accessibility, form validation, and consistent PDF output.

 ## Accessibility
-- No installation required (unless you want offline/app experience).
+- No installation required — works in any modern browser.
-- Works on any device with a browser (including smartphones).
+- Works on any device (including smartphones and tablets).
 - No dependencies on OS or external software.

 ## Contributing